pingidentity/terraform-provider-pingone/docs/resources/application_resource_permission.md

 ### Required

 - `action` (String) A string that specifies the action associated with this permission.
+The action must contain only Unicode letters, marks, numbers, spaces, forward slashes, dots, apostrophes, underscores, or hyphens.
 - `application_resource_id` (String) The ID of the application resource to create and manage permissions for.
 Must be a valid PingOne resource ID.
 This field is immutable and will trigger a replace plan if changed.
 - `environment_id` (String) The ID of the environment to create the resource attribute in.
 Must be a valid PingOne resource ID.
 This field is immutable and will trigger a replace plan if changed.